Top

 Reno Truck Accident Attorneys

 A large number of the collisions that occur between semi-trucks and passenger vehicles result from preventable human error.
 Unfortunately, when massive 80,000-pound trucks collide with cars that are less than one-tenth of their weight, the result is often life-altering catastrophic injury or fatality.
-When these accidents are caused by negligence—either on the part of a truck driver, a truck company, or another entity—victims have a legal right to seek compensation for damages.
+When these accidents are caused by negligence—either by a truck driver, a truck company, or another entity—victims have a legal right to seek compensation for damages.

 Common Causes of Truck Accidents

 Because liability in truck accident claims is so complex, it is critical to determine exactly how the accident occurred and what factors contributed to it.
-Pinpointing the cause of the accident allows our team to effectively bring a claim against the responsible person or party.
+Pinpointing the cause of the accident allows our team to bring a claim against the responsible person or party effectively.

 Some common causes of large semi-truck and other commercial vehicle accidents include: